 Hearing Aid Dispensing and Repair Services

-Our office provides a full battery of hearing tests including unsedated ABR as well as dispense digital hearing aids from the top manufacturers in the business.
+We routinely screen hearing function as part of our normal workup.
+Our office provides a full battery of hearing tests as well as dispense digital hearing aids from the top manufacturers in the business.
 We provide experienced hearing health care from toddlers to adults.
+For older children and adults, we also fit hearing aids.

 The typical cost PER new hearing aid will vary between $500 to $1500+.
 Click here for more info on the breakdown of the costs.
 View the different styles and sizes of hearing aids offered in our office here.